 Teaching, training and research (TTR) activities represent an important role of the public hospital system alongside the provision of care to patients.
-Until now, there has been no classification system for TTR.
-To support data collection and classification development, the Independent Hospital Pricing Authority (IHPA) has developed nationally consistent data collections for activity and cost data which, with maturity, will allow IHPA to price TTR using activity based funding (ABF) methods.
+The Independent Hospital Pricing Authority (IHPA) has developed a nationally consistent data collection for TTR activity and cost data which, with maturity, will allow IHPA to price TTR using activity based funding (ABF) methods.

-Data collection commenced from 1 July 2014 as a best efforts collection with the implementation of the Hospital Teaching and Training Activities Data Set Specification 2014-15, and was expanded from 1 July 2015 to include research with the implementation of the Hospital Teaching, Training and Research Activities Data Set Specification 2015.
+Data collection commenced from 1 July 2014 with the implementation of the Hospital Teaching and Training Activities Data Set Specification 2014-15, and was expanded from 1 July 2015 to include research with the implementation of the Hospital Teaching, Training and Research Activities Data Set Specification 2015.
 The inclusion of research into the Data Set Specification was an attempt to begin to build a profile of the research being carried out across Australia.